near-ndc/gwg/specs/spec-2-election-ui.md

 ## Open Questions and Comments

 <!-- Topics not covered in this document that need to be addressed in a meeting or async.
 Potential future improvements, Summary of open discussion. -->
+### Open

+### Resoloved

-- How long is the election voting window?
+- **Q:** How long is the election voting window?
 If no comment: 8 days (long enough that someone can take a week vacation and still participate in governance).
+  - **A:** Election timing will be retrieved from the smart contract.
+It will be set on the smart contract by NDC administrators.
-- Considering votes are on-chain and don’t lack privacy, should we be able to see votes?
+- **Q:**Considering votes are on-chain and don’t lack privacy, should we be able to see votes?
 In the spec above we are assuming yes.
 Going off of this, we are unclear on whether a voting body member can override their vote for a congressional body before the deadline as it would make the vote even more susceptible to swindling.
+  - **A:** Yes, we will be displaying votes
-- One of the biggest challenges for NDC Voting body members is to notify them of a vote.
+- **Q:** One of the biggest challenges for NDC Voting body members is to notify them of a vote.
 THis brings an overall question of outside of BOS Push notification, and what point of the I-AM-HUMAN onboarding flow will users optin and enable Web2 notifications (in a GDPR compliant fashion) so we can remind them of voting (and other NDC critical updates) outside of BOS.
 This may result in a separate spec for overall NDC GDPR Compliant Notifications
+  - **A:** We will use standard BOS notifications.
-- What is our runoff policy?
+- **Q:** What is our runoff policy?
-  - Path of least resistance is allowing admins to add or remove congress seats.
-This is the default expected implementation.
-  - Another appraoch would be to redo the election for candidates who got tie.
-There are still open questions with this approach:
-    - Does it require code changes?
-    - How long will the do-over elections be?
-Shorter?
-    - How will the UX change for do-over elections?
+  - **A:** An NDC administrator will begin a new runoff election in the case of a tie.
-- Can election results be vetoed?
+- **Q:** Can election results be vetoed?
 How does that work?
-- "Ability to override -> on chain transaction" and "See vote history, edit -> override" was discussed, what are these?
+  - **A:** If this is possible it will happen off chain as the NDC administrators are filling congress seats based on election results.
-- Do we need to pull details on candidate platform in original RFP from nomination process?
+- **Q:** Do we need to pull details on candidate platform in original RFP from nomination process?
 Or just link to it?
-  - MVP approach can be to link.
+  - **A:** MVP approach can be to link.
+Nice to have is a profile page that can be used to see relevant information for any candidate or voter.
-- Query self nominations to specific seat and term - > write platform, why they want to run -> they should make robust
-  - MVP we can rely on Nominate and Near Social Profile to fill these in.

 ## Glossary & References